wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - AVOID the [Autumn Leaves Tweaks](https://www.nexusmods.com/newvegas/mods/74092), as this mod can cause several abnormalities.

 [Havasu Blues](https://www.nexusmods.com/newvegas/mods/76680) - Embark on an adventure south to the town of Lake Havasu City and its surroundings!
 With over 60 voiced characters, dozens of new locations to explore and a bunch of quests to solve.
+- Use alongside [Havasu Blues Bugfixes](https://www.nexusmods.com/newvegas/mods/86083) - Fixes navmesh errors, script errors, incorrect dialogue conditions and oversights in Havasu Blues.

 [Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
 - This is the definitive version.
 The various fix and tweak mods across the nexus are incompatible with this version.
 - Download the plugins separately rather than the old all-in-one pack, otherwise Mod Organizer 2 will not recognize the files.

+[The Someguy Series](https://www.nexusmods.com/newvegas/mods/48925) - The master file required for all of Someguy2000's quest mods.
+- [New Vegas Bounties I LE](https://www.nexusmods.com/newvegas/mods/77108) - Pursue high-risk/high-reward bounties in the first installment of the The Someguy Series.
+  - [Sweet Style Bounties](https://www.nexusmods.com/newvegas/mods/79556) - A balance and encounter overhaul for New Vegas Bounties 1 LE.
+  - [New Vegas Bounties I LE - kNVSE Sets](https://www.nexusmods.com/newvegas/mods/80789) - Adds kNVSE animations to the other guns in NVBILE.
+- [New Vegas Killer LE](https://www.nexusmods.com/newvegas/mods/78427) - Work for Bobby Bass as a contract killer in this fully-voiced quest mod!
+Tiddies and biscuits.

 ### Perks & Traits